szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1701:** Make Ilbratha give the wielder a chance to activate Blur when attacked and make Mirror Image last for longer

-This slightly improves the largely unremarkable +1 short sword:

-- 7% chance when hit to be affected by Blur
+This slightly improves the largely unremarkable +1 short sword by giving wielders a 7% chance each time they're hit to be affected by Blur.
-- Mirror Image lasts a full turn (cast at character level)

 </details>